h0useRus/StarCitizen/README.md

 - Full unininstall localization (with cleanup from all files)
 - Track and notify about available new versions of localization package
 - Manage localization repositories
 - Separate localization installation for PTU/LIVE
+- Hide localization pre-release versions by default

 ### General features

 - Download and install application updates
 - Supported UI languages: English, Russian, Ukrainian, Korean
 - Track and notify about available new version of application
+- Configurable application settings:
-- Configurable application auto start on system start
+    - Auto run on system start
-- Configurable application launch minimized to system tray
+    - Launch minimized to system tray
+    - Stay on top of other applications
+    - Enable use system proxy